-Eligible University College students can enroll in courses that carry the ACTRAC option (noted in the course listings).
+Eligible School of Continuing & Professional Studies students may enroll in courses that carry the ACTRAC option.
 By completing additional course work prescribed by the instructor, students earn 4 credits for each ACTRAC course rather than the usual 3 credits.
 By taking ACTRAC courses, students can reduce the total number of courses they must take before they graduate.

 Eligible students must meet the following qualifications:

-- Be admitted to a University College undergraduate degree program
+- Be admitted to a School of Continuing & Professional Studies undergraduate degree program

-- Have completed a college-level English composition course with a grade of B or better
+- Have completed an English composition course at the School of Continuing & Professional Studies with a grade of B or better

 - Have a 3.0 minimum grade-point average

-- Have written approval from a University College adviser
+- Have written approval from a School of Continuing & Professional Studies advisor

 Once approved, students register and pay for 4 credits for each ACTRAC course.
 The ACTRAC option must be chosen at the beginning of the semester, and it is not available to Washington University day students.